 3. Mobile’s reign continues—and strengthens—with faster and better devices.

-Strategists and researchers often discuss mobile overtaking desktop, but when Google reported that over 1/4 of all users only use a smartphone—nearly 2X as many as those who only use a computer—it became apparent 2016 was the Year of Mobile.
+Strategists and researchers often discuss mobile overtaking desktop, but when a report showed that over 1/4 of all users only use a smartphone—nearly 2X as many as those who only use a computer—it became apparent 2016 was the Year of Mobile.
 If you aren’t reaching your customers on mobile, you’re potentially missing a quarter of your audience, particularly when you consider customers in emerging markets.

 Consumers are also switching between devices—and between online and in-store properties—more than ever.
 The pressure is on for brands to deliver a consistent, omni-channel experience that meets customers where they are.
 This is a significant lift for small businesses.
 Partners that can help them do this in a smart, scalable, and affordable way have a big opportunity here.

 And though it may feel a little invasive at times, personalization through contextual data allows companies to tailor the customer experience more than ever before, making everyone feel like they’re receiving special, concierge-like treatment.
 This is quickly becoming table stakes—the data is there.
 Those who continue to treat all of their customers in a generic, just-another-number fashion risk being left behind.

 The mobile experience isn’t just about designing or developing new breakpoints.
 It’s about considering the tone of where your user is when they’re accessing your product—the experience must be compact and easy.
 It must echo recognizable interactions, animations and transitions.
 The mobile experience must be an unmistakeable digital expression of a brand’s purpose.